Tian Yuan Tan 陳靝沅

 I am also interested in how literary histories are constructed and how they shape our understanding of the literary past.
 Some areas I have worked on include the significance of the Mid-Ming (roughly 1450—1550) as a literary period, the problems of “attributive authorship”, and the reconsideration of set categories such as North/South and elite/court/popular culture.

-(2) Textual Studies and Editing
+(2) Textual Studies, Editing, and Bibliography

 (3) Imperial Court Culture and Performances